 I’ve heard they’re also known for their chicken salad so if that’s your thing and you’re there for lunch be sure to try it!
 Next time I visit I definitely want to try a slice of their homemade pie.

-Drinks from Milkshakes to Brews and Beer in Goldsboro NC
+Drinks from Milkshakes to Beer in Goldsboro NC

 There’s lots of great food in Goldsboro but also yummy beverages!
 Here’s some of our favorites…